-The results of this calculation are shown in Table 18.
+The results of this calculation are shown in Table 24.
 According to our calculation, the risk weights implied by the BCBS 307 revised SA for the different banks in Switzerland vary between 50% and 55%.
 The risk weights implied by the BCBS 347 revised SA for different bank groups vary between 45% and 50%.
+The risk weights implied by the BCBS 424 revised SA for the different banks in Switzerland vary between 35% and 40%.